The Claws & Paws

 The Objective:

 Meet and exceed requirements in the NYS Companion Animal Care Standards Act.
-As shown to the left, the current facility is substantially deficient in meeting the majority of the NYS mandates.
+As shown above the current facility is substantially deficient in meeting the majority of the NYS mandates.
 Without support the SPCA will not be able to continue to operate.

 New shelter mandates and needs